visva-dev/Solo-Apple-Project/README.md

 ![screenshot](./images/GvtAbDl.jpg)

-The page tries to replicate as much as possible the old version of Apple page Web page.
+The page tries to replicate as much as possible the old version of Apple Web page.

 ## Built With